pradeepgitbit/Assignments/Docker_Fundamentals/docker_compose.md

+# Docker Compose
-# How to work with Docker Compose
+## How to work with Docker Compose

 - Basically docker compose will help to run multiple services
 - manage shared network and shared volume in structured way